 The first semester of college represents a significant transition for many students.
 The goal of the First Year Seminar is to assist students with this transition.
 Students are introduced to strategies like goal setting and time management that will assist them in adapting to the challenges of the college curriculum.
-Students will also be introduced to resources such as the Writing Center, Library, Health Services, Counseling and Career Services, student clubs and organizations, and resources that will enhance their college experience.
+Students will also be introduced to resources such as the Center for Innovative Learning (CIL), the Writing Center, Library, Health Services, Counseling and Career Services, student clubs and organizations, and resources that will enhance their college experience.
 Finally, University policies and procedures related to advising, registration, and academic standing will be explained.